Setting up your first PCB design project

 Conclusion

 PCB design is a meticulous and iterative process that involves both technical knowledge and practical skills.
-While this guide provides a roadmap, the depth of each step can vary greatly depending on the complexity of your project.
+While this guide provides a road-map, the depth of each step can vary greatly depending on the complexity of your project.
 As you gain more experience, you'll develop your strategies for efficient and effective design.